zixuansunnydeng/FS_career_SWE_Starter-1/Lecture1/Lecture1.md

   print(newName);
 }
 ```
-- Can a fuction be passed in as a parammeter
+- A function can be passed in as a parameter

 **If condition**
 ```dart